Wang Ki-chun

 He became known for beating the 2004 Olympic champion Lee Won-Hee in the qualification matches for the 2007 World Championships and the 2008 Olympic Games.

 Wang won the world title at the age of 19 at the 2007 World Championships in Rio de Janeiro, Brazil.

 He was the favorite for winning the gold medal in the 2008 Olympic Games, however, Wang suffered ribcage fracture when Brazil's Leandro Guilheiro hit him with an elbow in the quarterfinal.
 Despite fighting through injury, Wang was beaten in the final by Elnur Mammadli from Azerbaijan and had to settle for silver medal.
 He made up for it in the 2009 World Judo Championships by winning the 73 kg final against North Korean Kim Chol-Su.

-After winning the Grand Slam in Paris 2010 he did not compete until the 2010 World Championships Tokyo and lost to Hiroyuki Akimoto in the semi-finals and had to settle with the bronze.
+After winning the 2010 Paris Grand Slam he did not compete until the 2010 World Championships Tokyo and lost to Hiroyuki Akimoto in the semi-finals and had to settle with the bronze.

 He did not medal at the 2011 World Championships in Paris, crashing out early to Ugo Legrand of France.
 He faced him again in the 2012 Summer Olympics in the fight for bronze, losing again.

 In his prime, Wang was known for his physical fighting style, and his deadly tai otoshi and seoi nage.